 First and foremost, providing coverage to your employees is required.
 Additionally, you are responsible for paying premiums and providing your insurance carrier with accurate payroll numbers.
 You are also responsible for notifying your carrier as soon as possible after a workplace injury or illness.

 There are also certain precautions you must take to mitigate the risk of someone getting injured on the job.
-Providing a safe work environment for your employees is not only required by worker’s compensation insurance laws, it’s also a good business practice to protect your workforce.
+Providing a safe work environment for your employees is not only required by worker’s compensation insurance laws, but it is also a good business practice to protect your workforce.
 This includes investigating injuries that do occur and taking the steps necessary to fix any issues that might cause another incident in the future.